The Kolmogorov N-width for linear transport: Exact representation and the influence of the data: The effect of smoothness on the N -width

-So far, we derived \emph{upper bounds} for the decay of the $N$-widths for certain classes of functions.
-In this section, we investigate exact \rev{formulae} for the decay as well as \emph{lower bounds}. \rev{We are going to investigate} specific functions \rev{of known regularity}, for which lower bounds can be proven. \rev{These functions are such that $g^{(m)}=\operatorname{sgn}(\cdot)$, $m\in\N$, i.e., the jump function considered in Example~\ref{exam-jump-L2}.
+So far, we derived \emph{upper bounds} for the decay of the $N$-widths for $g \in H^r(\OP)$.
+In this section, we investigate exact formulae for the decay as well as \emph{lower bounds}.
+First, we are going to investigate specific functions of known regularity, for which lower bounds can be proven.
+These functions are such that $g^{(m)}=\operatorname{sgn}(\cdot)$, $m\in\N$, i.e., the jump function considered in Example~\ref{exam-jump-L2}.
 This is done in a recursive manner by setting $g_0:=\operatorname{sgn}(\cdot)$.
 Then, for $m = 1,2,3,...$, we set